plantoncloud/ghw-protobuf/README.md

 ### **Usage Notes**:

-To use these workflows, make sure you've set up the necessary secrets (`PLANTON_CLOUD_CLIENT_ID` and `PLANTON_CLOUD_CLIENT_SECRET`) in your GitHub repository.
+To use these workflows, make sure you've set up the necessary secrets (`PLANTON_CLOUD_CLIENT_EMAIL` and `PLANTON_CLOUD_CLIENT_SECRET`) in your GitHub repository.
 This ensures secure authentication with the Planton Cloud.

 For workflows that require additional inputs, ensure those are provided during the workflow call.